Calpe

+/es/) in Spanish, officially in Valencian Calp, (Note: Pronunciation of Calp (official):

-Calpe (/es/; Calp /ca-valencia/) is a coastal municipality located in the comarca of Marina Alta, in the province of Alicante, Valencian Community, Spain, by the Mediterranean Sea.
+/ca-valencia/) is a coastal town and municipality located in the comarca of Marina Alta, in the province of Alicante, Valencian Community, Spain, by the Mediterranean Sea.
 It has an area of 23.5 km2 and a population density of 990 pd/sqkm.
 The city lies at the foot of the Penyal d'Ifac Natural Park.
 In 2022 the population was 24,096 inhabitants.

 The economy of Calpe is based mainly on tourism and fishing.
 Many Iberian, Roman and Arab archeological sites exist in the town because of its strategic coastal location.